Generalized Nash equilibrium problems with quasi-linear constraints: Conclusion and Discussions

-This paper studies GNEPs with quasi-linear constraints and defined by polynomials.
+This paper studies GNEPs with quasi-linear constraints that are defined by polynomials.
 We propose a new partial Lagrange multiplier expression approach with KKT conditions.
 By using partial Lagrange multiplier expressions, we represent KKT sets of such GNEPs by a union of simpler sets with convenient expressions.
 This helps to relax GNEPs into finite groups of branch polynomial optimization problems.
 The latter can be solved efficiently by Moment-SOS relaxations.
 Under some genericity assumptions, we develop algorithms that either find all GNEs or detect their nonexistence.
 Numerical experiments are given to show the efficiency of our method.
 There is great potential for our method.
 It can be interesting future work to apply our method for solving GNEPs arising from machine learning and data science applications.

 We remark that GNEPs with quasi-linear constraints are typically more difficult than GNEPs with linear constraints.
 To see this, we compare their algebraic degrees, which count numbers of complex solutions to KKT systems \cite{nie2022algebraic}.
 For the convenience of our discussion, we suppose that for each $i\in[N]$, $f_i(x)$ is a quadratic polynomial in $x$, $A_i$ is a $m_i$-by-$n_i$ matrix, and every $b_{i,j}\, (j\in[m_i])$ is a polynomial in $\xmi$ whose degree equals $d_{i,j}$.
 Without loss of generality, we also assume that $m_i\le n_i$ for each $i\in[N]$, and all constraints are active at every KKT point (otherwise, one may compute the algebraic degree by enumerating all active sets, see \cite[Theorem~5.2]{nie2022algebraic}).
-When all $f_i(x)$, $A_i$ and $b_i(\xmi)$ are generic, the algebraic degree is

-In particular, when the GNEP has only linear constraints (i.e., $d_{i,j} \le 1$ for all $i,j$), the algebraic degree is equal to $1$, which is much less than that for general cases of quasi-linear constraints (i.e., $d_{i,j}$ are greater than $1$).
+When all $f_i(x)$, $A_i$ and $b_i(\xmi)$ are generic, the algebraic degree is $\prod_{i=1}^N\prod_{j=1}^{m_i} \max(1,d_{i,j}).$ In particular, when the GNEP has only linear constraints (i.e., $d_{i,j} \le 1$ for all $i,j$), the algebraic degree is equal to $1$, which is much less than that for general cases of quasi-linear constraints (i.e., $d_{i,j}$ are greater than $1$).
 For instance, when $N=2$, $m_1=m_2=4$, and $d_{i,j}=2$ for all $i,j$, the algebraic degree for the GNEP with quasi-linear constraints is $2^8 = 256$, under some genericity assumptions.
 We refer to \cite{nie2022algebraic} for more details about algebraic degrees.